How to spend AP. Skill Rank Priority

 : Succubus Selren

-* At 8.5 bars, she fires a bunch of homing orbs which gives a stamina drain debuff if it hits, followed by a target-like ground area where you die if you stand in the red area.
-She may do this again later.
+* At 8.5 bars, she fires a bunch of homing orbs which if it hits gives a stamina drain debuff and also you are forced to walk towards her, followed by a target-like ground area where you die if you stand in the red area.
+She will do this again later.

-* At 7.5 bars, after a 10s cutscene, she marks 1 random player.
-She teleports behind them and slashes, if it hits, they die in a 22s cutscene.
+* At 7.5 bars, after a 10s cutscene, the lights dim and she marks 1 random player.
+She teleports behind them and slashes, if it hits anyone, they die in a 22s cutscene.

-** The marking doesn't last too long, Garb when it stops.
+** The marking doesn't last too long, Garb when it stops (lights brighten again) or after someone dies from it.

 * Also she starts to randomly uses a special move that lasts 9s, where there is a cutscene and then she fires a large number of homing orbs.